Bancha – Den's Tea website

 Bancha has all the health benefits of green tea and more:

-• - More Catechins - Bancha contains more catechins than Sencha because tea leaves receive a little more sunshine after the Sencha is picked.
-Note that this catechin is a kind of tannin, so Bancha is slightly more bitter than Sencha.
+• More Catechins - Bancha contains more catechins than sencha because the lower tea leaves stay in the sun for longer (after the sencha is picked).
+Note that catechins is a kind of tannin, so bancha is slightly more bitter and astringent than sencha.

-• -Bancha contains more of a unique ingredient called Polysaccharide.
-Polysaccharide restrains enzymes (i.e. amylase, sucrase) to metabolize the saccharide (i.e. sugar) and eventually may support healthy blood sugar levels.
-This makes Bancha the perfect iced tea for a summer cookout since more polysaccharides are extracted with cold brewing than with hot brewing.
+• Bancha contains more of what are called polysaccharides.
+Polysaccharides restrain enzymes (i.e. amylase, sucrase) from metabolizing saccharides (i.e. sugar) which may support healthy blood sugar levels.
+This makes bancha the perfect iced tea for summer cookouts since more polysaccharides are extracted when brewing it cold.

 Brewing